Keynote Speakers

 Dr. Raina is a 2018 Terman Faculty Fellow.
 She was a co-recipient of the Best Demo Paper Award at VLSI 2022, the Best Student Paper Award at VLSI 2021, the IEEE Journal of Solid-State Circuits (JSSC) Best Paper Award in 2020, the Best Paper Award at MICRO 2019, and the Best Young Scientist Paper Award at ESSCIRC 2016.
 She has won the DARPA Young Faculty Award in 2024, Sloan Research Fellowship in 2024, the National Science Foundation (NSF) CAREER Award in 2023, the Intel Rising Star Faculty Award in 2021, and the Hellman Faculty Scholar Award in 2019.
 She was the Program Chair of the IEEE Hot Chips in 2020.
 She serves as an Associate Editor for the IEEE Journal of Solid-State Circuits and IEEE Solid-State Circuits Letters.

-HiPC 2024 is the 31st edition of the IEEE International Conference on High Performance Computing, Data, and Analytics.
-It will be an in-person event in Bengaluru, India, from December 18 to December 21, 2024
+HiPC 2025 is the 32st edition of the IEEE International Conference on High Performance Computing, Data, and Analytics.
+It will be an in-person event in Hyderabad, India, from December 17 to December 20, 2025

 IEEE Conduct and Safety Statement